 We will say more about topology and event files soon.
-You need to have netclass-execs on the path because routesim uses the dot and dotty programs available there to draw graphs for you.
-Singlestep indicates that routesim should show you every event before it dispatches it, and then wait for you to hit return after it has been dispatched.
-Even without singlestep, routesim will pause every time it draws a graph, waiting for you to close the graph window.
+The graphs are drawn automatically by the existing code and if you implement the code correctly should see the routing path from a source node to a destination node in the displayed graph.
+Single step indicates that routesim should show you every event before it dispatches it, and then wait for you to hit return after it has been dispatched.
+Even without single step, routesim will pause every time it draws a graph, waiting for you to close the graph window.